badfun/custom-post-type-auto-menu/README.md

 ## Acknowledgements

-* Many thanks to [codbox] (https://github.com/codbox) for the bug fixes and a whole lot more.
+* Many thanks to [codbox](https://github.com/codbox) for the bug fixes and the new class.
 Much appreciated!
 * Thanks to Andrew Kurtis of [WebHostingHub](http://www.webhostinghub.com/) for the Spanish translation
 * There are various urls in the code from developers whose solutions I used to solve problems.
 Thanks everyone!